Super Easy DIY Indoor Trellis Garden

 - 8 4" Clay Pots

 - 8 Cup Hooks; I used these National Hardware ones that I bought at my local hardware store.
-They came in a pack of 4, and worked great, however, Amazon has this 50 pack for $7, which is clearly a much better value.
+They came in a pack of 4, and worked great, however, Amazon has this 50 pack which is a much better value.
 I would love to know if they work just as well, so if you try them, let me know in the comments!

 - Plants!!
 I was determined to have an herb garden, and while I wasn't able to find thyme or cilantro at this time of year, I did manage to find parsley and chives, which was better than nothing.